ismam-tasnime/E-Commerce-Sales-Analysis/README.md

 #  Dashboard Pages & Analysis

-The dashboard contains multiple analytical pages with interactive navigation and filtering capabilities.
+The dashboard contains multiple analytical pages with interactive navigation and filtering capabilities. each page contain two buttons one is a navigation button which allow us directly go to homepage another is a default button which clear out all the filters of that page.
 ---

 #  Homepage